nasa/fprime/docs/Tutorials/GpsTutorial/Tutorial.md

----
-title: GPS Tutorial
-layout: default
----
-# F' GPS Tutorial
+# F´ GPS Tutorial

 In this guide, we will cover the basics of working with F´.
 To start with, we retrieve the code, build the reference application, and verify that the reference application will run.
 After that we will create a custom F´ component and create our own application.
 Along the way we will cover: Components, Topologies, Events, Telemetry, and Commands.
 In addition, we will see how to modify the build system to include our new components and topologies.

-## Getting Started with F' and the Reference Application
+## Getting Started with F´ and the Reference Application

-The first step to running F' is to ensure that the required build tools are available on your system.
+The first step to running F´ is to ensure that the required build tools are available on your system.
 This is all covered at length in the installation document found at: [INSTALL.md](../../INSTALL.md).
 Before continuing with this tutorial, please ensure that you have successfully installed F´.
 This will also take you through verifying the install you performed.

 ## Custom Application Goals

-In the DIY electronics community there is an abundace of cheap GPS receivers based around the NMEA protocol.
-These receivers often suport a USB interface pretending to be am ACM device for basic serial communication.
+In the DIY electronics community there is an abundance of cheap GPS receivers based around the NMEA protocol.
+These receivers often support a USB interface pretending to be am ACM device for basic serial communication.
 The messages these receivers send are NMEA formatted text.

 ![USB GPS Hardware](img/usb-gps.jpg)

 This tutorial will show how to integrate one of these GPS receivers with the F´ framework by wrapping it in a Component and defining commands, telemetry, and log events.
-Finally, we will modify the reference Topology to include this new component such that we can downlink our telemetry to the F' supplied ground station (GSE).
+Finally, we will modify the reference Topology to include this new component such that we can downlink our telemetry to the F´ supplied ground station (GSE).

 **Note:** all the sample files, and a working deployment are available at [https://github.com/LeStarch/fprime/tree/gps-application](https://github.com/LeStarch/fprime/tree/gps-application).

-## Creating a Custom F' Component
+## Creating a Custom F´ Component

-In this next section we will create a custom F' component for reading GPS data off a UART based GPS module.
+In this next section we will create a custom F´ component for reading GPS data off a UART based GPS module.
 We will then downlink this data as telemetry and finish up by adding an event to report GPS lock status and a command to report lock-status on demand.

 ### Designing the GPS Component

 The F’ designs are specified by XML files that are compiled by code generators.
-An XML file represents a single component including the ports it uses to communicate with other components as well as references to the dictonaries that define events/log messages, telmetry, and commands.
-Further discussion of components, ports, events, telemetry, and commands can be found in the F' user guide.
+An XML file represents a single component including the ports it uses to communicate with other components as well as references to the dictionaries that define events/log messages, telmetry, and commands.
+Further discussion of components, ports, events, telemetry, and commands can be found in the F´ user guide.
 [User Guide](docs/UsersGuide/FprimeUserGuide.pdf). *Side note:*
 Ports are also defined with XML, however; this application does not need any customized ports and thus we need not elaborate here.

 The first step to making a compnent is to make a project directory to hold our project's components, and a component directory for our GPS.
 This is do